-Each Analytics Account will have at least one view (profile) by default.
 The view (profile) for an Analytics Account is the gateway to the website reports: it determines which data from your site appears in the reports.
 When considering views (profiles) and how they work, first remember that an Analytics account can track a single web property, or track many web independent properties, as illustrated in the overview above.

 Use a Master View (Profile)